xybor-x/priority_queue/README.md

 # Introduction

-An fast, thread-safe implementation of Priority Queue in Golang
+A fast, thread-safe implementation of Priority Queue in Golang

 # Get started